I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | Math proof (mid-heavy) | gpt-oss-120b | 0.79 |

-※ All prices inside Mermaid are standardized to output prices.
-For input prices, refer to the individual tables shown earlier.
+※ All prices within Mermaid are output prices.
+For input prices, please refer to the respective tables above.

-As a fundamental practice when building your own routing, if you keep in mind from the start that "the cost multiplier between adjacent models should be within 3x, ideally around 2x," you can more easily avoid cost cliffs like this one.
+As a basic principle when building your own routing setup: if you keep in mind from the start that "the cost multiplier between adjacent models should be within 3x, ideally around 2x," you'll find it easier to avoid cost cliffs like this.

 Summary

-Starting from a feeling of "this might not quite match my preferences" after going through the NVIDIA LLM Router v3 default checkpoint, I went all the way through rebuilding a 9-model pool from scratch and running persona training on 480 questions.
-The result showed a 43.1% Opus 4.8 selection rate maintaining quality, while lightweight/mid-weight questions with tolerance 0.05–0.20 achieved 98–99%+ cost reduction (up to 99.3%), giving a concrete sense of what quality-preserving routing can deliver.
-The pitfalls I hit along the way (thinking on consuming all max_tokens, the insertion order bug in judge=vote, Gemini's mandatory reasoning, the 14x cost cliff jump) are written down in concrete detail in hopes they'll be useful to others building their own routing for different use cases.
-In particular, I think "keep the cost multiplier between adjacent models within 3x, ideally around 2x" is a good foundational practice to be aware of from the start when designing a pool.
+Starting from the feeling of "this might be slightly different from my preferences" after exploring the NVIDIA LLM Router v3 default checkpoint, I pushed all the way through rebuilding a 9-model pool from scratch and running persona training over 480 questions.
+The result: with Opus 4.8 selected at 43.1% to preserve quality, lightweight and mid-weight questions at tolerance 0.05–0.20 achieved cost reductions in the 98–99% range (up to 99.3%), giving a tangible feel for quality-preserving routing.
+The pitfalls I hit along the way (thinking on consuming all max_tokens, insertion order bug in judge=vote, Gemini's mandatory reasoning, the 14x cost cliff jump) are written out in detail in hopes they'll be useful to others building their own routing for different use cases.
+In particular, the pool design principle of "keep the cost multiplier between adjacent models within 3x, ideally around 2x" is something I think is worth being aware of from the very beginning.

-To avoid letting it end at "built and done," observability after putting the checkpoint into production also becomes important.
-The routing service used in this article has a thin Langfuse callback and routing decision stdout logging layered in, allowing after-the-fact confirmation of which models were called how many times, what the resulting costs were, and how the distribution shifts when tolerance is changed.
-I'm thinking of covering this observability topic more thoroughly in a separate article.
+To avoid "building and calling it done," observability after putting the checkpoint into operation is also important.
+The routing service used in this article has a thin Langfuse callback and routing decision stdout logging layered in, allowing me to check after the fact how many times each model was called, what the costs looked like, and how the distribution shifts when tolerance changes.
+I'm thinking of covering this observability topic in more depth in a separate article.

-Even labeled "reference implementation only," v3 is this much fun to play with — the feeling of training it and having it quietly conform to your own persona is quietly enjoyable.
+Even though it says "reference implementation only," v3 is this much fun to play with—and the feeling of training gradually molding it to fit your own persona is quietly enjoyable.

 Reference Links